Aditya1722/Flow_chart/README.md

 * Your is module whose one of the tool is generating hDf file format and then plotting them .
 * The python sript we use is `your_candmaker.py`
    * `your_candmaker.py` uses one more script `candidat.py` [Here](https://github.com/thepetabyteproject/your/blob/72f2f988521e4095d2a29132ce8f74cbd8d994de/bin/your_candmaker.py")
    * Difficulty in running sigporoc fake generated data .
-So i replaced the script of  `your_candmaker.py` with the modified `your_candmaker.py` of CHIME pipeliene(CHIPSPIPE)[here](https://github.com/CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/blob/main/your_candmaker.py")
+So i replaced the script of  `your_candmaker.py` with the modified `your_candmaker.py` of CHIME pipeliene(CHIPSPIPE) [Here](https://github.com/CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/blob/main/your_candmaker.py")
    * `your_candmaker.py` requires two things -
      * cand.csv - consisiting information of
                 - file: Filterbank or PSRFITs file containing the data.
 In case of multiple files, this should contain the name of first file.